3FUSOGY/ArkansasRiver/README.md

 # Quick Start
-Pre-requisite: install brew
+Pre-requisite: install brew.

-brew install gradle to run directly from the .zip distribution on the command line; this will install Gradle 2.12 Released
+$brew install gradle to run directly from the .zip distribution on the command line; this will install Gradle 2.12 Released

 # Upgrading Gradle